Ocean City Maryland –

 If there was only one thing you could see in Ocean City besides the beach, I’d recommend the Trimper Carousel.
 This is a “must see” site that never disappoints – especially when you know the history.
 It is the oldest continually operational carousel in America and is made up of 47 carved animals, 3 chariots and a rocking chair.
 Each animal is an individual work of art – art that you can touch, feel and even sit on.

 This old cedar shingled relic sits on Baltimore Avenue across from Trimper’s Amusements next to the bus stop.
 It’s on a corner lot that would command big bucks in the real estate market if the owners wanted to sell it.
 But they don’t.
-They are leaving it as a reminder of the darker side (no pun intended) of Ocean City’s history.
+They are leaving it as a reminder of a sadder side of Ocean City’s history.

-The Henry “Colored” Hotel is the last standing hotel designated for African Americans dating from when we lived in a segregated society.
+The Henry Colored Hotel (its actual historical name) is the last standing hotel designated for African Americans dating from when we lived in a segregated society.
 Prior to 1965 when the Jim Crow segregation laws were in effect, people of color could not spend the night in a hotel that had Caucasian guests.
-There were separate hotels for them.
-The Henry Hotel was one of those hotels.
+There were separate hotels for African Americans.
+The Henry Hotel was one of those hotels – and it’s the last one standing, preserved by the family who owns it as a tribute to the African American contribution to this very popular tourist town.

-Ocean City wasn’t a popular destination for African Americans as they were not exactly welcomed warmly, but the Black community made up an important part of the workforce – mostly in the hotels.
-They needed lodging during the summer season when they were filling important employment sectors.
+African Americans didn’t come to Ocean City in those days for the tourism benefits.
+They were an integral part of the town’s workforce – mostly in the hotels.
+They stayed in town all summer while filling this important employment sector, and needed temporary lodging.
 These “colored” hotels filled that need.
-There were also the Black performers appearing in shows at the big hotels and at The Pier.
-Count Bassie, Louis Armstrong and Duke Ellington are just some of the more famous guests who stayed at the Henry Hotel.
-When the Henry’s owned this hotel, they also opened up a jazz club across the street, and a restaurant that served soul food.
+Ocean City also hosted many famous Black performing artists who would appear in shows at the big hotels and at The Pier.
+These artists included Count Basie, Louis Armstrong, Duke Ellington, Cab Calloway, and Willie Harmon – ALL of them lodged at the Henry Hotel.
+When the Henry family owned this hotel, they also opened up a jazz club across the street and a restaurant that served soul food.
 This was one hopping spot – this corner.

 NOTE: Just next door the Henry Hotel is a little blue house.
 It’s an old Fishing Camp, a place fishermen rented for weekly fishing excursions.
 It was also the house used in filming Violets are Blue with Sissy Spacek and Kevin Kline.